 Patients who consider sedation dentistry often have a variety of reasons for this choice, such as phobias of dental procedures, a bad past experience with dentists, sensitive nerves, a small mouth, or a general anxiety disorder.
 Ask your dentist if you want to know more about sedation dentistry.
 Just because you don’t have dental fear doesn’t mean that sedation dentistry isn’t an option for you.

 Are there side effects related to sedation?

 Side effects of sedation are usually headaches, nausea, and drowsiness.
 They usually go away shortly after the procedure.
 This is common for anyone who has had a procedure requiring sedation and is not a concern for 24-48 hours post your procedure.

 Sedation levels vary from patient to patient, so it is important to make sure that you have someone around to help you for 24 hours after your operation to ensure you are safe.
 Don’t drive for 24 hours after sedation.
 Other side effects usually aren’t felt.
 Usually, patients sleep after being sedated.

 How long does it take for sedation to wear off?

 The sedation will gradually wear off during the course of the day after the operation.
 Patients start to feel better between 6-8 hours after the operation.
 Most patients are able to return to their normal work and activities within 24 hours of the procedure.

 Schedule a Dental Sedation Consultation

-Have you been avoiding the dentist due to dental fear?
+Have you been avoiding the dentist near you due to dental fear?
 Dr. Kavianpour and our team can work with you to help you feel comfortable and provide you with the treatment you need to improve your smile.
 If you would like to explore your dental sedation options in Sterling, VA.
 Visit our team at Brighter Smile Family Dentistry & Orthodontics.
 If you would like to learn more, call 571.266.0255 or request an appointment online.